-The program provides a two year Associate in Applied Science Degree and a Certificate of Achievement in Medical Assisting.
+The program Certificate of Achievement in Medical Assisting.
 Prerequisite and corequisite courses must be completed with a minimum of 2.0 in each course.

 Physical and Psychosocial Requirements for the Medical Assistant Program:

 Students planning on entering the Medical Assistant Program need to be aware of the fact that the physical requirements listed below are expected by employers.
 Therefore, students will be expected to meet the same criteria during clinical/lab instruction in the Medical Assistant program.